 Associate Trainers

-Our team of Associate Trainers for 2022-23 brought a wealth of experience from their studies and course rep activity within their institutions.
+Our team of Associate Trainers for 2023-24 continue to bring a wealth of experience from their studies and course rep activity within their institutions.
+We are delighted to have seven returners from previous years and eight newly-recruited trainers in the team!
 You can view their biographies below.
-Recruitment for additional Associate Trainers to join the 2023-24 team is still in progress and this page will be updated for the coming year in due course.

 You can find out more here about the Associate Trainer scheme generally and how it works.

-To email an Associate Trainer use the following format: firstname.surname@sparqs.ac.uk.
+To email an Associate Trainer use the following format, unless noted otherwise: firstname.surname@sparqs.ac.uk.

 .